contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Siblings.
 * An uncle or aunt and a niece or nephew.

-As used here, _child,_ _grandchild,_ _siblings,_ _niece,_ and _nephew_ include biological, adopted, step, or foster relationships.
+As used here, _child, grandchild, siblings, niece,_ and _nephew_ include biological, adopted, step, or foster relationships.
 Incest can occur between two minors, an adult and a minor, or two adults.
+If a stake president has questions about whether a relationship is incestuous under local laws, he seeks guidance from the Office of the First Presidency.

 When a minor is a victim of incest, the bishop or stake president calls the Church’s abuse help line in countries where it is available (see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
-In other countries, the stake president seeks guidance from the area legal counsel at the area office.
+In other countries, the stake president should seek guidance from the area legal counsel at the area office.
+He is also encouraged to counsel with the Family Services staff or the welfare and self-reliance manager at the area office.

 A Church membership council and record annotation are required if a member commits incest (see [32.6.1.2](32-repentance-and-membership-councils.md#32612-sexual-immorality) and [32.14.5](32-repentance-and-membership-councils.md#32145-membership-records-with-annotations)).
 Incest almost always requires the Church to withdraw a person’s membership.

 If a minor commits incest, the stake president contacts the Office of the First Presidency for direction.

-Victims of incest often suffer serious trauma and feelings of guilt.
-These victims are not guilty of sin.
-Leaders should be sensitive to them and give caring counsel and support to help them overcome the destructive effects of incest.
-Leaders also give assurances of God’s love.
+Victims of incest often suffer serious trauma.
+Leaders respond with heartfelt compassion and empathy.
+They provide spiritual support and counseling to help them overcome the destructive effects of incest.

+Sometimes victims have feelings of shame or guilt.
+Victims are not guilty of sin.
+Leaders help them and their families understand God’s love and the healing that comes through Jesus Christ and His Atonement (see [Alma 15:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/15.8?lang=eng#p8); [3 Nephi 17:9](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/17.9?lang=eng#p9)).

+In addition to receiving the inspired help of Church leaders, victims and their families may need professional counseling.
+For information, see [38.6.18.2.](38-church-policies-and-guidelines.md#386182-counseling-for-victims-of-sexual-abuse-rape-and-other-forms-of-sexual-assault)

 ### 38.6.11 In Vitro Fertilization